Multistars

 Multistars is an annual international Combined track and field events competition held in Desenzano del Garda, Italy in late April or early May as part of the IAAF World Combined Events Challenge.
 International athletes compete in the decathlon for men and heptathlon for women.
 Established in 1988 the meeting took place in Desenzano del Garda until 2012.
 From 2013 to 2018 the event moved to Luigi Ridolfi Stadium in Florence before it moved once again to Lana.
 In 2022 the meeting took place at the Stadio Olimpico Carlo Zecchini in Grosseto bevor it moved back in 2023 to its inaugural location, the Stadio Tre Stelle Francesco Ghizzi.
-The 2024 edition took place in Centro Gabre Gabric, Brescia.
+The 2024 through 2026 editions took place in Centro Gabre Gabric, Brescia.

 The 2013 edition was capped by other invitational competitions.
 With a time of 39.09 Yadisleidy Pedroso set a new Italian best in 300m hurdles.

 The 2020 edition was cancelled due to the COVID-19 pandemic.